Credit Cards

 • Ensure you update your credit line, including any financial platform such as credit cards or banks that you use.
 Updating your account on time means that financial platforms have sufficient time to update and access concise records.

-• Remember to close any unused credit card account.
+• Remember to close any unused credit card account carefully.
 If you are not using a specific credit card, avoid using it completely, and consult with a financial service for closure options.
 Factors such as the age and credit limit of the card can negatively impact your financial history.
 Doing this will help improve the credit utilization rates that you might access.
+Experts at NerdWallet advise keeping your credit utilization ratio below 30% to maintain a healthy score.

 How Can I Check My Credit Score?